Aditya190803/AI-Research-Agent/README.md

 - **History Management**: Automatically saves research sessions to local storage for quick reference.
 - **Source Transparency**: Every report includes direct links to the original sources, ensuring all findings are verifiable.

-## �🔄 Detailed Research Workflow
+## 🔄 Detailed Research Workflow

-Deep Research follows a sophisticated multi-stage process to ensure accuracy and depth.
+AI Research Agent follows a sophisticated multi-stage process to ensure accuracy and depth.

 ### 1. Exploration & Initial Analysis
 - **Knowledge Mapping**: The agent performs an initial exploratory search to map the knowledge space and identify key themes.